paolodenti/springcloud-sample/README.md

 * `http://127.0.0.1:8500/v1/dashboard/*` ==> `lb://DASHBOARD/*` with custom header `X-My-Custom-Header` added
 * `http://127.0.0.1:8500/v1/products/` ==> `lb://PRODUCTS/*` with custom header `X-My-Custom-Header` added

-## Correlation ID

-Every request passing through the Gateway Server gets a correlation ID in then HTTP custom header (the header name `X-Correlation-ID` should be externalized).

-The dashbosard and products services print the correlation id just for demonstration.

 ## Build everything manually for compose

 ```bash